West Side Story (1961) still dazzles fifty years later thanks to its raw performances, timeless themes, and catchy melodies.

 Few musicals can balance their themes through their characters and musical numbers as deftly as West Side Story, few probably will in the future.
 Recently, we’ve seen Dear Evan Hansen take one of the most popular Broadway musicals of the last decade and turn it into a borderline unwatchable mess, while the filmed stage version of Hamilton has sparked a new conversation on how we should depict the less-pleasant aspects of our history.
 With a new iteration of West Side Story less than a month away, one can’t help but wonder if Spielberg will be able to replicate the success of the original film.
 All of the ingredients are there, a screenplay by Oscar nominee Tony Kushner, a possible star-making performance by newcomer Rachel Zegler, and gorgeous production design by Rena DeAngelo should, at the very least, provide for a visually pleasing viewing experience, whether or not it will be able to reach the soaring heights of the original.
 Regardless of the remake’s success, West Side Story remains one of the best movie musicals of all time, and essential viewing for anyone interested in the Golden Age of Hollywood.

 Steven Spielberg’s West Side Story was released in U.S. theaters on December 10, 2021.
-Click here to read our review.
+Read our review of West Side Story (2023).